lCarvas/notes/docs/processInteligence/chapter-1.md

 - Outcome: can be positive or negative, depending if it brough value to main actor

 ### Modelling
-- Events
+1. Events
-- Activities and sequence flow
+2. Activities and sequence flow
-- Gateways
+3. Gateways
->1.
-XOR
+    1. XOR (exclusive path after asking a question)
->2.
-AND
+    2. AND (both paths in parallel )
->3.
-OR
+    3. OR (take one or more paths)

 A **repetition block** can be created if activities are not done correctly, for this to be done, the model needs to have a select block of activities with a xor getaway to check if the activity was done correctly.